ethereum-optimism/optimism/README.md

 We generally follow [this Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 Please read the linked post if you're planning to make frequent PRs into this repository (e.g., people working at/with Optimism).

+### The `master` branch

+The `master` branch contains the code for our latest "stable" releases.
+Changes to master currently MUST come from the `develop` branch.

 ### The `develop` branch

 Our primary development branch is [`develop`](https://github.com/ethereum-optimism/optimism/tree/develop/).